Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 November 2025 11.32.57 UTC
+- WIB: Kamis, 20 November 2025 12.30.57 UTC
-- WITA: Kamis, 20 November 2025 12.32.57 UTC
+- WITA: Kamis, 20 November 2025 13.30.57 UTC
-- WIT: Kamis, 20 November 2025 13.32.57 UTC
+- WIT: Kamis, 20 November 2025 14.30.57 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: success
+Kategori: inspirational